tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 EPSKs MAY be imported before the start of a connection if the target KDFs, protocols, and context string(s) are known a priori.
 EPSKs MAY also be imported for early data use if they are bound to the protocol settings and configuration that are required for sending early data.
-Minimally, that means Application-Layer Protocol Negotiation
+Minimally, that means Application-Layer Protocol Negotiation value
 {{?RFC7301}}, QUIC transport parameters (if used for QUIC), and any other relevant parameters that are negotiated for early data MUST be provisioned alongside these EPSKs.